hafizsheetab/LANCHAT/README.md

 # LANCHAT(STILL IN DEVELOPMENT)
-BASIC IDEA: It's a chat platform for a local area network where users are authenticated using a simplified version of block chaining
+BASIC IDEA: It's a chat platform for a local area network where users are authenticated using a simplified version of peer to peer verification